NOM-Network/Melba-Toaster/README.md

 ## How to use

-1. Install the latest minor version of [Godot 4.2](https://godotengine.org/download/windows/) (we are currently using [4.2 RC1](https://godotengine.org/article/release-candidate-godot-4-2-rc-1/#downloads)).
+1. Install the latest minor version of [Godot 4.2](https://godotengine.org/download/windows/) (we are currently using [4.2 RC 2](https://godotengine.org/article/release-candidate-godot-4-2-rc-2/#downloads)).

 2. Clone this repo via Git: